valyndsilva/React/ReactJS_Sandbox/react-hooks/README.md

    })
    }

-//FIXED BAD USE CASE 3: No nested functions:
+// FIXED BAD USE CASE 3: No nested functions:

    useEffect(() => {
          const testing = () => {